 Hairless dogs are popular with people who have allergies, but they make great family companions for just about anyone.

-There's no such thing as a 100% allergy-free dog breed, but these dogs who have no (or very little) hair are about as close as you can get!
+There's no such thing as a 100% allergy-free dog breed, but dogs who have no (or very little) hair are about as close as you can get!

-The hairless dog breeds you're most likely to see here in the US include:
+The hairless dog breeds you're most likely to see here in the USA include the:

 There are some interesting similarities between 'naked' dogs of different breeds and origins, these include: